prettydiff/share-file-systems/readme.md

 * If Windows Powershell returns an error saying: *"execution of scripts is disabled on this system"* then run this command:
    - `Set-ExecutionPolicy RemoteSigned`
    - Choose option **Y**
+* Ubuntu Linux does not allow running services on reserved ports (ports less than 1024).
+For a work around please see [this documentation](documentation/linuxVM.md#ports)

 ### Execute automated demo (opens your default browser)
 1. `node js/application test_browser demo`